Experience The Romance Around Montmartre, Paris

 Breakfast the next morning was absolutely wonderful, and shouldn’t be missed!

 Montmartre is known for its cabaret shows of high-kicking, beautiful ladies, wearing not much more than a thong and a smile.
 Our next hotel didn’t boast scantily clad ladies (that we could see) although it did have a sexy theater theme.
-Rich red velvet curtains and folding theater seats adorned the lobby of Hotel Sacha by HappyCulture.
+Rich red velvet curtains and folding theater seats adorned the lobby of Hotel Sacha.

 Lights glittered and reflected off the gilt antique furniture, purchased locally.
-I also truly loved the huge clown posters in the stairwell.
-Actually, we were delighted to find out each of the HappyCulture hotels have a different theme!
+I also truly loved the huge clown posters in the stairwell and the playful — yet sophisticated — atmosphere of the hotel was absolutely delightful!

 Don’t forget to enjoy happy hour every evening in the lounge, where you can enjoy a glass of champagne and tasty amuse-bouche.
 There’s nothing like taking a moment to enjoy a cool glass of bubbly.
 This was the perfect opening act before we explored the Pigalle area a bit more.